xlnwel/blog/docs/_posts/2021-01-01-Math-Linear-Algebra2.md

 \end{align}
 $$

 Therefore, multiplication by an orthogonal matrix can be considered as a transformation that preserve length, but may rotate or reflect the vector about the origin.
-In fact, all invertible matrices with the property that $$\pmb A^\top=\pmb A^{-1}$$ preserve length.
-And we call such matrices **unitary matrices** and the corresponding linear map an **isometry**.
+We call such matrices **unitary matrices** and the corresponding linear map an **isometry**.

 The determinant of an orthogonal matrix is either $$1$$ or $$-1$$.
 This can be derived as follows